JINZhao2000/karuta/README.md

 # karuta
-A training programming for karuta
+A training program for karuta

 java version : 11
 ## usage